 If you own Sprint's seemingly long-forgotten HTC EVO Design 4G, the company has some fixes coming your way via a new OTA update that started rolling out today.
 While the Design 4G hasn't seen any update action in well over six months, it's nice to see The Now Network's continuing support for the somewhat aging handset.

 The update brings a total of three minor enhancements/fixes, including hotspot improvements when on GSM networks, faster messaging application load times, and the inclusion of the Sprint Connection Optimizer.
-This updated build should be rolling out today, although notifications won't start pushing until February 26th.
 Read More

 Continuing the long string of updates being released today, the HTC EVO Design 4G, one of Sprint's mid-level EVO devices, is getting bumped up to Ice Cream Sandwich.
 The notes don't specify which version of Sense the device will be updated to.
 One might expect Sense 4.0, though we have seen some devices running Android 4.0, yet still carrying Sense 3.6.
 So, we'll see.